TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesLabs.md

 Want to learn more about the [Makefile](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html) system? click [Here: GCC and Make
 Compiling, Linking and Building C/C++ Applications](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html)

-Using UPM/MRAA wasn't hard ins't it?, and it speed-up things if your sensor is already supported, but if not, you can write your own code and share it with he community, later  we will explore  how to add our not supported sensor to UPM.
+Using UPM/MRAA wasn't hard ins't it?, and it speed-up things if your sensor is already supported, but if not, you can write your own code and share it with the community, later  we will explore  how to add our not supported sensor to UPM.